-- (12) Waiting List.
-(5 points) A pre-application that is on the Department's waiting list with the TBRB and does not have an active Certificate of Reservation at the time of the Private Activity Bond Lottery may have five (5) points added to their pre-application score if participating in the Lottery for the upcoming program year.
-These points will be added by staff once all of the scores for Lottery applications have been finalized. - (13) Tax-Exempt Bond 50% Test.
+(C) For pre-applications that had an Inducement Resolution adoption date of April through July of the current calendar year (1 point).

+(13) Tax-Exempt Bond 50% Test.
 (5 points) A pre-application may receive points under this item based on the amount of the Development financed with Tax-Exempt Bond proceeds relative to the amount necessary to meet the 50% Test.
 The 50% Test is calculated by dividing the Tax-Exempt Bond proceeds by the aggregate basis of the Development and shall be based on such amounts as reflected in the pre-application once staff's review is complete and all Administrative Deficiencies have been resolved.
 Normal rounding shall apply.
-Should there be changes to this federal requirement, the percentage ranges noted below shall be modified accordingly by the same range. - (A) The pre-application reflects a 50% Test amount that is greater than or equal to 55.0% and less than 60% (5 points); or - (B) The pre-application reflects a 50% Test amount that is greater than or equal to 60% and less than or equal to 64% (3 points).
+Should there be changes to this federal requirement, the percentage ranges noted below shall be modified accordingly by the same range.
+Moreover, should the Private Activity Bond ceiling be subject to the restrictions under Tex.
+Gov't Code Section 1372.037(b), the amount of bond proceeds to be utilized at closing will be capped at the percentage as stated therein and not based on the points claimed under this scoring item.

+(A) The pre-application reflects a 50% Test amount that is greater than or equal to 55.0% and less than 60% (5 points); or

+(B) The pre-application reflects a 50% Test amount that is greater than or equal to 60% and less than or equal to 64% (3 points).